elmonitor/addons/amount_to_words/README.md

 This module was written to extend the account voucher functionality.
 It allows you to:

-- Convert to text the amount in several languages.
+- Convert numeric amount to text in different languages.

 Usage
 =====